superhitech/shtops/FREEPBX_AMI_TROUBLESHOOTING.md

 This will:
 - Show the current configuration
+- Show included override files and whether your user is duplicated
 - Reload AMI
 - Show connected users
 - Verify the port is open